dmccown/vimfiles-erlang/README.md

-A vimfiles collection tailored for Erlang development on Windows 7 / Server 2008.
+A vimfiles collection tailored for Erlang development

 Run install.cmd in an Administrator shell (needed for creating symlinks).

+TODO: Install vundle
+TODO: Install ctags
+TODO: include instructions to initialize tags for project

 The default GUI font is [DejaVu Sans Mono](http://dejavu-fonts.org) because it works nicely with the NERDtree plugin.